 Nov.
 6/13/27 – Open Studio (1 – 4pm)

 Sat., Dec.
 10 – Encaustic 1 Workshop (10am – 4pm)

 NEW!
 Sun., Dec.
 11 – Half-day Intro (1 – 4:30pm)

 Sat., Dec.
 17 – Give it a Festive Whirl!
 (1 – 2 & 3 – 4pm)

-To hold your spot you need to pay a deposit for half of the workshop fee in full.
+To hold your spot you need to pay the workshop fee in full.
 Other options can be offered, depending on circumstances.